Peterpiotr/siguren-documentation/docs/source/operation/regular/following.rst

 .. include:: ../../_img/_image-substitutions.rst

+Following operation mode is the main operating mode of the MotoSuiveur system.
 Following operation mode starts after successful passed of self–test.
 The function of Following mode is intended for follow movements of the hoist/crane and to monitor for exceeding the :term:`rated speed` with defined positive tolerance.
 The speed, which is considered high is called :term:`overspeed`.

-Following is the main operating mode of the MotoSuiveur system.
 It is separated into Rest and Follow states.
 At Rest, MotoSuiveur system is waiting for a movement request.
 When a movement request is received, MotoSuiveur system starts following.
-Rest and Following states are indicated on `MS Controller 7-segment display`_ and :doc:`MSHMI <../../equipment/control-interface/ms-hmi>` in :ms-hmi:`Main Screen` field "MS system status:".
+Rest and Following states are displayed on `MS Controller 7-segment display`_ and :doc:`MSHMI <../../equipment/control-interface/ms-hmi>` "Main Screen" field "MS system status:".

 .. important::
-    By design MS **will not allow** overspeed.
+    By design MotoSuiveur system **will not allow** overspeed.

 Following operation mode principle
 ====================================